renerene0521/stats507-coursework/README.md

 # stats507-coursework

-This repository is for my coursework in **Stats 507: Data Science and Statistical Computing**.
+This repository is for my coursework in **Stats 507: Data Science and Analytics using Python**.
 Here I will organize homework, projects, and practice code that I work on during the semester.

 The purpose of this repository is to keep track of my progress and share my learning experience in the course.